 Our research ethos is tolerant and pluralistic, reflecting the fact that our areas of strength are diverse and wide ranging, not limited to one specific area.
 Apart from more traditional forms of research and the publication of monographs, researchers within the group have also started to integrate innovative methodologies, such as the use of video essays, into their research.

 Humanities media research is carried out beyond the borders of the subject with a range of interdisciplinary collaborations, with a strong focus on cultural, aesthetic and socio-political aspects of media research.
 You can find out more on ongoing research in the Projects section.

 Bodies in Transformation: An Interdisciplinary Symposium on Fictional Representations of the Body on Screen (May 2016)

-We deliver an exciting series of talks throughout the year and postgraduate students in our department also profit from interdisciplinary postgraduate research events in the School of Humanities, creating a vibrant and supportive research environment.
+We deliver an exciting series of talks and screenings throughout the year and postgraduate students in our department also profit from interdisciplinary postgraduate research events in the School of Humanities, creating a vibrant and supportive research environment.

 We welcome applications from potential research students in the following areas.

 Research areas and areas of supervision:

 For specific projects and publications, please click on the individual researcher below: